galeone/galeone.github.io/_posts/2017-09-06-ethereum-node-raspberri-pi-3.md

 I choose this one instead of the most common Raspbian because I love Archlinux.
 Also, it's really easy to install and use.
 More importantly, `geth` (the command line interface for running a full ethereum node) is already packaged and available in the community repository, therefore installing it is as easy as `pacman -Syu geth`.

 Installing Archlinux ARM is straightforward.
 The [installation guide](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3) on how to create the SD card is pretty clear.
 I'm going to show 2 ways to create the SD card.
-The first is how to create it while running Linux, the second is while running Windows.
+The first on Linux, the second on Windows.

 ### Prepare the SD card while running Linux